George N. Stewart

 - Trucking Industry Defense Association (TIDA), with responsibility for West Virginia legal updates for TIDA 50 state compendium

-In 2018, Mr. Stewart was once again recognized as a Pennsylvania Super Lawyer by the peer review publication in the area of civil litigation defense practice area, this is Mr. Stewart’s 10th year receiving this recognition.
+In 2019, Mr. Stewart was once again recognized as a Pennsylvania Super Lawyer by the peer review publication in the area of civil litigation defense practice area, this is Mr. Stewart’s 11th consecutive year receiving this recognition.
 He was also a Fellow of the Litigation Counsel of American invitation–only trial lawyer honorary society representing one-half of one percent of American lawyers.
 Mr. Stewart has also been recognized by Best Lawyers in America in the practice areas of Personal Injury Litigation – Defendants and Product Liability Litigation – Defendants.

 - Handled a multi-week FINRA defamation/tortious interference trial which involved a claim for multi-million compensatory and punitive damages, and also a claim by the adversary for award of attorneys fees and costs exceeding $400,000 as a prevailing party.
 After conclusion of proceeding, award was in the amount of $1000, against one defendant, complete defense verdict for other named defendant, and no award of the sought attorneys fees and costs.